jonnahmarie/Code-Quiz/README.md

 ![Code Quiz Demo Gif](Code-Quiz-Demo.gif)

 DISCLAIMER: The beginning start page makes use of a typerwriter effect for the description.
 I did not create this code from scratch, I found it online from this [website](https://css-tricks.com/snippets/css/typewriter-effect/).

+##Edit as of 11/4/20

+Realized I didn't add an updated README file for changes I made after submission.
+I played around with local storage coding after viewing similar quizzes on github.
+I do not expect this section of coding to be included in my final grade.